Healthcare Leadership and Management for Physicians Certificate Program

 - Nationally recognized faculty who combine practical healthcare delivery experience and doctoral-level content expertise

-The program provides physicians the knowledge and skills to transform their practice by adapting clinically relevant information technology, continuous improvement tools and tactics, and the capacity to improve care outcomes for individuals and groups of patients.
+The healthcare leadership and management program for practicing physicians provides the knowledge and skills physicians need to transform their practice by adapting clinically relevant information technology, continuous improvement tools and tactics, and the capacity to improve care outcomes for individuals and groups of patients.

 “This course has given me a solid foundation to embrace the upcoming changes and the ability to assess changes as they are made.”